Morphogen-regulated contact-mediated signaling between cells can drive the transitions underlying body segmentation in vertebrates: Modeling the dynamics of clock gene expression in cells coupled via Notch-Delta signaling

 \section{Modeling the dynamics of clock gene expression in cells coupled via Notch-Delta signaling}

-In the model presented in the main text, we consider a two-component genetic oscillator~\cite{guantes2006}, comprising an activator gene $x$ and an inhibitor gene $y$.
-The parameter values of the model (see Table~\ref{tableS1}) have been chosen such that it exhibits autonomous oscillatory activity.
-The interactions between these two genes are schematically shown in Fig.~\ref{figureS1}~[left].
+In the model presented in the main text, we consider a two-component genetic oscillator~\cite{guantes2006v2}, comprising an activator gene $x$ and an inhibitor gene $y$.
+The parameter values of the model (see the next section) have been chosen such that it exhibits autonomous oscillatory activity.
+The interactions between these two genes are schematically shown in Fig.~\ref{figS1}~(left).
 Each uncoupled oscillator consists of two variables $X$ and $Y$ that represent the concentrations of the products expressed by genes $x$ and $y$, respectively.
-The trajectory of an uncoupled oscillator in the $X$-$Y$ phase plane is shown in Fig.~\ref{figureS1}~[right], along with the nullclines $\dot{X}=0$ and $\dot{Y}=0$.
-Fig.~\ref{figureS1}~[left] also displays the nature of the interactions between genes $x$ and $y$, where the variables $N^{b}$, $N$ and $D$ describe the Notch-Delta coupling between cells~\cite{sprinzak2010}.
+The trajectory of an uncoupled oscillator in the $X$-$Y$ phase plane is shown in Fig.~\ref{figS1}~(right), along with the nullclines $\dot{X}=0$ and $\dot{Y}=0$.
+Fig.~\ref{figS1}~(left) also displays the nature of the interactions between genes $x$ and $y$, where the variables $N^{b}$, $N$ and $D$ describe the Notch-Delta coupling between cells~\cite{sprinzak2010v2}.

-In a system of coupled oscillators, we observe a variety of synchronization behavior (examples of which are shown in Fig.~\ref{figureS2}).
+In a system of coupled oscillators, we observe a variety of synchronization behavior (examples of which are shown in Fig.~\ref{figS2}).
 These can be categorized into $6$ principal collective dynamical patterns, namely Inhomogeneous Steady State (ISS), Exact Synchronization (ES), Homogeneous Steady State (HSS), Inhomogeneous In-phase Synchronization (IIS), Anti-Phase Synchronization (APS) and Other synchronization patterns (OTH).
-In order to classify all observed dynamical patterns into these $6$ classes, we use a set of order parameters, as illustrated in the flow chart shown in Fig.~\ref{figureS3}.
-We have verified that the results are robust with respect to small changes in the thresholds used to determine these patterns.

-We would like to point out that, while in the main text we have exclusively used the variable $Y$ to illustrate the dynamical transitions, qualitatively identical behavior can be seen using other variables, such as $N^{b}$ (as can be seen on comparing Fig.~\ref{figureS4} with Fig.~4 of the main text).